-To evaluate the effect of MetaSockets on the performance of audio streaming, we conducted an experiment using the ASA.
-The Recorder program is configured to record 8000 samples per second of live audio, using a single channel at 8 bits per sample.
+In this experiment, the Recorder program is configured to record 8000 samples per second of live audio, using a single channel at 8 bits per sample.
 Samples are collected into 128-byte packets packets, that is, each packet contains 16 milliseconds of audio data.
-We used (8, 4) FEC filters.
+We used (8,4) FEC filters.
 The upper threshold for the RecvAppLossDetector to generate an UnAcceptableLossRateEvent is 30%, and the lower threshold for the RecvNetLossDetector to generate an AcceptableLossRateEvent is 10%.
-One well-known difficulty in conducting experimental research in wireless environments is the ability to reproduce results, given the highly dynamic nature of the medium [11].
-In these tests, we created artificial losses by dropping packets in software according to a predefined loss function.
-In this way, we are able to compare the effects of different parameter settings on the behavior of MetaSockets.

-Figure 11 plots packet loss as observed by the two loss monitoring filters on the receiver.
+Figure 13 plots packet loss as observed by the two loss monitoring filters on the receiver.
 The Network Packet Loss curve experiences two periods of high packet loss.
 The Application Packet Loss curve shows the effect of dynamic insertion and removal of the FEC filter, according to the rules described in Section 4.2.
 When the program begins execution, the sender inserts a SendAppLossDetector filter into its MetaSocket, which quickly causes the receiver to insert the corresponding RecvAppLossDetector.
 At packet set 8 (meaning the 800th packet), the RecvAppLossDetector filter detects that the loss rate has passed the upper threshold.
 The filter fires an UnAcceptableLossRateEvent, causing the local DM to request an FEC filter.
-The global DM decides, based on its set of rules, to insert two filters, an FECEncoder filter with default parameters n = 8 and k = 4, and a Send-NetLossDetector filter, at the second and third positions in the MetaSendMSocket filter pipeline, respectively.
+The global DM decides, based on its set of rules, to insert two filters, an FECEncoder filter with default parameters n = 8 and k = 4, and a SendNetLossDetector filter, at the second and third positions in the MetaSendMSocket filter pipeline, respectively.
 When packets containing the headers of the two new filters begin arriving at the receiver, the RecvAppLossDetector detects a packet header that does not match its own identifier.
 Therefore, it fires a FilterMismatchEvent at two different times, one for each new packet type.
-These events result in the insertion of a RecvNetLossDetector filter and a FECDecoder filter at the first and second positions in the MetaRecvM-Socket filter pipeline, respectively.
+These events result in the insertion of a RecvNetLossDetector filter and a FECDecoder filter at the first and second positions in the MetaRecvMSocket filter pipeline, respectively.